Syngas

-Syngas, or synthesis gas, is a mixture of hydrogen and carbon monoxide, in various ratios.
+Syngas, or synthesis gas, is a mixture of hydrogen and carbon monoxide in various ratios.
 The gas often contains some carbon dioxide and methane.
 It is principally used for producing ammonia or methanol.
 Syngas is combustible and can be used as a fuel.
-Historically, it has been used as a replacement for gasoline, when gasoline supply has been limited; for example, wood gas was used to power cars in Europe during WWII (in Germany alone half a million cars were built or rebuilt to run on wood gas).
+Historically, it has been used as a replacement for gasoline when gasoline supply has been limited; for example, wood gas was used to power cars in Europe during WWII (in Germany alone, half a million cars were built or rebuilt to run on wood gas).

 Production

 Syngas is produced by steam reforming or partial oxidation of natural gas or liquid hydrocarbons, or coal gasification.

-Steam reforming of methane is an endothermic reaction requiring 206 kJ/mol of methane:
+Steam reforming of methane is an endothermic reaction requiring 206 kJ/mol of energy:

 In principle, but rarely in practice, biomass and related hydrocarbon feedstocks could be used to generate biogas and biochar in waste-to-energy gasification facilities.
 The gas generated (mostly methane and carbon dioxide) is sometimes described as syngas but its composition differs from syngas.
 Generation of conventional syngas (mostly H2 and CO) from waste biomass has been explored.